Symbols like © ® ™ and special characters often need to be inserted into content.

-(WP Editor – Insert Custom Character button)
+(WordPress Editor – Insert Custom Character button)

-Here are some examples of popular HTML character entities:
+Here are some commonly-used HTML characters:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).